friflo/Friflo.Json.Fliox/README.md

         }
 ```

-A minimal *Hello world* using the serializer to create JSON.
+A minimal *Hello world* using the serializer to create JSON via the `JsonSerializer`

 ```csharp
         public void HelloWorldSerializer() {